jerry-vrabel-development/dunbarsNumber/README.md

 10. **Research and Education:** Use the app as a platform for educating users about Dunbar's Number and its implications for social networks and relationships.
 Provide resources, articles, and interactive content to help users understand the science behind the app's design principles.

-By incorporating these concepts into your social media app, you can create a unique and engaging platform that promotes meaningful connections, fosters community, and prioritizes quality over quantity in users' social interactions.
+By incorporating these concepts into a social media app, we will create a unique and engaging platform that promotes meaningful connections, fosters community, and prioritizes quality over quantity in users' social interactions.